Varicose Veins

 You may not show any symptoms from varicose veins; many people don’t.
 But you may notice the unsightly purple bulges on your legs.
 For most people, varicose veins also cause:

 Your vein doctor may run a few tests to confirm the depth of your vein problems.
 Since varicose veins are so visible and painful, an accurate diagnosis isn’t difficult.
-At our center, you have access to a number of effective treatments for varicose veins, such as:
+At the Medex Diagnostic and Treatment Center, you have access to a number of effective treatments for varicose veins, such as:

 See more: urgent care near me open now, kidney specialist in Queens, NY, vasectomy Queens,